exsat-network/evm-contract/docs/local_testnet_deployment_plan.md

 Compiled binaries from this repo:

-- eos-evm-node: silkworm node process that receive data from the main Antelope chain and convert to the EVM chain
+- evm-node: silkworm node process that receive data from the main Antelope chain and convert to the EVM chain
-- eos-evm-rpc: silkworm rpc server that provide service for view actions and other read operations
+- evm-rpc: silkworm rpc server that provide service for view actions and other read operations

 ## Run A Local Node With EOS EVM Service